-This week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, has Wayne Hoover, CFI, discussing the SWOT analysis of the interview process.
+This week’s International Association of Interviewers interview and interrogation training tip from the archives, provided by Wicklander-Zulawski, has Wayne Hoover, CFI, discussing the SWOT analysis of the interview process.

 SWOT stands for strengths, weaknesses, opportunities, and threats.
 Following this process provides the foundation for any good interviewing strategy.

 Find out where the real threat to your company lies by reading this FREE Special Report, Employee Theft: Statistics, Interviewing Techniques and Tips to Optimize your Employee Theft Policy.